Gold in tight range as investors brace for U.S. inflation data

 A stronger print would be negative for gold, ANZ wrote in a note.

-Wednesday's readout of the central bank's last policy meeting showed Fed policymakers agreed they needed to move to a more restrictive policy stance, and then maintain that for some time to lower inflation.
+Wednesday's readout of the Fed's last policy meeting showed policymakers agreed they needed to move to a more restrictive policy stance, and then maintain that for some time to lower inflation.

 Gold still looks weak on the charts and any rally in prices will be short-term as the Fed is still concerned about inflation and remains very hawkish, Meir added.

-On the physical front, the London Bullion Market Association said on Wednesday it wants to recognise firms that gather and refine gold dug up by small-scale miners in developing countries.

-Market participants also took stock of new COVID-19 infections reported from top gold consumer China, which imposed restrictions to curb its spread in some regions.
+Market participants also took stock of new COVID-19 infections reported from top gold consumer China, which imposed restrictions in some regions.